canopas/android-developer-roadmap-2023/README.md

 #### Develop ImageSaver application
 * Allow users to download an image from a given URL, display the image on the screen, and store the downloaded image file in the device's internal storage.
 * The app will use a one Activity
-  - Screen will have one Text field to enter URL
+  - Screen will have one Text field to enter the URL
-  - Buttons to download image and cancel downloads
+  - Buttons to download images and cancel downloads
-  - Show download progress in progress bar
+  - Show download progress in the progress bar
-  - Show download progress in notification
+  - Show download progress in the notification
-  - Show downloaded image on full screen, once download succeed
+  - Show the downloaded image on full screen, once the download succeed
-  - Add button to save downloaded image in Gallery.
+  - Add a button to save downloaded images in Gallery.
 * Use Retrofit for networking

 ### Practicle 17

 #### Implement OnlineUserDirectory
-* The app will use a one Activity
+* The app will use one Activity
-  - Main composable should show list of users retrived from API.
+  - Main composable should show list of users, retrieved from API.
-  - Use LazyColumn to show user
+  - Use LazyColumn to show users
-  - Show summary of user in list including name, image and email
+  - Show summary of user in the list including name, image and email
   - GET Api Url : http://jsonplaceholder.typicode.com/users
-* On user item click to display all albums of selected user on next screen.
+* On the user item click, display all albums of user on the next screen.
   - Use GridView to show albums
-  - Show placeholder image for album to make UI eyecatchy
+  - Show placeholder image for an album to make UI eye-catchy
   - GET Api Url : https://jsonplaceholder.typicode.com/albums?userId=1
-* On the Album item click show all photos of the selected album on the next screen.
+* On the Album item click, show all photos of album on the next screen.
   - Use GridView to show photos
   - Show thumb image in Grid
-  - Use glide or coil to show image
+  - Use glide or coil to show the image
   - On click of items show image in full screen
   - GET Api Url : http://jsonplaceholder.typicode.com/photos?albumId=2
 * Use Retrofit for networking

 # App Architecture

 ### Practicle 18
 #### Create My Journal application
-* Enable users to document their daily thoughts, feelings, experiences, and ideas.
+* Enable users to Add their daily thoughts, feelings, experiences, and ideas.
 * The app will have a one Activity
   - Show user's thoughts in Grid
   - Add TextField to take user input
-  - Add button to save user's thought
+  - Add a button to save the user's thought
-  - Store inputs in Viewmodel as state
+  - Store inputs in ViewModel as state
 * User should be able to add multiple thoughts
-* The application should be able to persist data even when there is a configuration change, such as a screen rotation.
+* The application should be able to persist data even when there is a configuration change, such as screen rotation.
 * Use MVVM app architecture

 ### Practicle 19
 #### Implement Drink Explorer
 * Allow users to search for their favourite mocktail detail.
-* The app will have a one Activity
+* The app will have one Activity
-  - Add search bar that allows users to search for mocktails by name
+  - Add a search bar that allows users to search for mocktails by name
   - GET Api Url : https://www.thecocktaildb.com/api/json/v1/1/search.php?i={mocktail}
   - Default search text should be `mocktail`.
-That means initialy show `Mocktail` in search bar and fetch `mocktail` using API
+That means initially showing `Mocktail` in the search bar and fetching `mocktail` using API
-* When the user taps on a mocktail, the application should display the ingredients and directions for making the mocktail.
+* When the user taps on a mocktail, the application should display the ingredients and detail of mocktail.
-  - Use place holder and dummy data if required
+  - Use placeholder and dummy data if required
 * Use MVVM app architecture

 # DataStore

 ### Practicle 20
 #### Develop Authentify
-* An application that takes user credentials and basic information of user and navigates to the home screen after a successful login.
+* An application that takes user credentials and basic information of a user and navigates to the home screen after a successful login.
-* The app will have a one Activity
+* The app will have one Activity
-  - First app should show register form
+  - First, the app will show the register form
-    - Take user's name, email and password for login
+    - Take the user's name, email and password for login
-    - Other basic information such as address, DOB, blood group and gender etc.
+    - Other basic information such as an address, DOB, blood group and gender etc.
     - Add validation for email and password
     - Save user detail in DataStore
-  - After register, show login form
+  - After registering, show a login form
     - Take email and password
-    - Check the user is available or not.
-If user not exist, notify use to do registration
+    - Check whether the user is available or not.
+If the user does not exist, notify user to do registration
     - Add validation for email
 * Once the user logs in, the app should always show the home screen
   - It will show user details
-  - Add logout & delete user option in toolbar
+  - Add logout & delete user option in the toolbar
   - Clear user session on logout
-  - Until the user logs out app should show home screen.
+  - Until the user logs out app should show the home screen.
   - When the user clicks the logout/delete user button, the app should clear/delete the user session and navigate back to the login screen.

 # Local Storage

 ### Practicle 21
 #### Develop EmployeeHub application
-* The app will have a one Activity
+* Build app using one activity
 * The application should display a list of employees on the home screen
   - Show basic details including their name and job title.
 * When a user clicks on an employee from the list, the application should display their full details